Project Acceleration 2020-2021

 For more information or questions, please contact Mr. Joseph Materia at 661-8825 or email@example.com

 Students must be enrolled in the appropriate course, and have the approved instructor to qualify.
 Registration forms can be downloaded at .
 The fee for Project Acceleration is $100 per credit.
 (Please note that some courses are three credits, while others include an additional credit for the corresponding lab).
 Forms are to be completed on line, printed and then mailed to Seton Hall.
+PAYMENT WILL BE ONLINE THIS YEAR (after registration).
 Students will be provided with more information in their classes.
-A general email will be sent to all parents and students at the beginning of each semester.
+A more detailed email will be sent to all parents and students at the beginning of each semester.

 Below, you will find a list of classes that relate NHS courses/Instructors to Seton Hall courses/credits, as well as a list if of schools that are known to accept project acceleration credits.
 For more information, please visit or contact Mr. Joseph Materia (NHS Vice Principal) at 661-8825 or at firstname.lastname@example.org.